 Under the water surface of every pond or ditch is an unseen world of invisible tiny creatures.
 They seem to come from another planet, with their bizarre shapes and complex structures.
 The film is a journey into an unknown universe inhabited by alien-like creatures.
 There are planet-like organisms such as diatoms and sun-animalcules.
 Rotifers and water fleas wander through the water.
 They are completely transparent, so you can see their inner workings.
 The diversity of both plant and animal plankton is enormous, as are the numbers in which they occur.

-This world is only visible through the microscope.
-Ever since I discovered plankton, I’ve become addicted to it.
+What I find most interesting is that the plankton is very abundant in all waters around us.
+However, hardly anyone is aware of the presence of the countless creatures, their stunning beauty and the crucial role they play in the ecosystem.
+They are only becoming visible through the microscope.
+Some organisms have been on Earth for many millions of years, sometimes in unchanged form.
+Since I discovered plankton, I’ve become addicted to it.
 Every time I go out with my plankton net, I am curious about what I will find and I am always amazed by my finds.
-Every sea, ditch and lake has its own biotope and there are also major differences per season.
+Every sea, ditch and lake have its own biotope and there are also major differences per season.

 Plankton is often examined for research purposes (e.g. for the examination of water quality), or to investigate the structures of the organisms.
 I want to capture the creatures as living beings, tiny and fragile, in the best possible quality I can achieve.
 It is wonderful to observe them in all their detail and beauty.
 There is so much in nature we aren’t aware of and I am trying to reveal some of its secrets in my work.
 I capture the organisms against a black background (dark field illumination) in my own studio, using old, but very high-quality research microscopes.
 In recent years I have gained a lot of experience in microscopy (also for my film Becoming), with great help of my friends of the Dutch microscopical club NGVM.